zeromq/rfc/content/docs/rfcs/46/README.md

 command.

-The XPUB's topic frame is set to the RECORD command's ID concatenated with the dafka topics name the record is published to.
+The XPUB's topic frame is set to the RECORD command's ID concatenated with the dafka topic name the record is published to.

+#### The ACK Command

+When a store saved a record from a producer it SHALL ackowledge this by sending the ACK command to the same producer.
+The ACK command contains three fields: the dafka topic this record is published to, the offset of the saved record in the partition.

+The XPUB's topic frame is set to the ACK command's ID concatenated with the address of the producer to ackowledge to.

 #### The HEAD Command